 Who doesn't love a croissant, egg, and cheese?
 Avoid grabbing the bulk box of these buttery baked goods, though, as just one crescent packs in a staggering 10 grams of saturated fat, a half-gram of trans fat, and just one gram of fiber, making for 35 grams of empty carbs.

 Kirkland Signature 12" Cheesecake

-We're hoping you're not picking up this cheesecake on the reg because the 18 grams of saturated fat, one gram of trans fat, and a full day's worth of added sugar is simply unjustifiable.
+We're hoping you're not picking up this cheesecake.
+With 18 grams of saturated fat, one gram of trans fat, and 27 grams of sugar, this treat is simply unjustifiable.
 Save this sweet vice for a special occasion.
 And even then, avoiding slicing out seconds.

 These frozen burgers are packed with 820 milligrams of sodium, along with a gram of trans fat.
 Yikes!

 Marie Callender's Chicken Pot Pies